 There are a few different varieties of menstrual cups on the market.
 If you choose to try one out, make sure to read the manufacturer's directions and recommendations, as each product differs.
 Most are washable and reusable, but there are disposable menstrual cups, too.
 The cups look similar to a cervical cap with small flexible rods connected to the base to aid in their removal (kind of like a tiny plunger).
 With proper care, some menstrual cups can be used for up to ten years!
 The cups are made from a few different types of materials such as medical grade silicone (non-latex) or natural gum rubber.

 All types of menstrual cups are safe for virgins to use, although insertion can lead to hymen breakage if the hymen is intact.
 Remember, the hymen can stretch or tear for reasons other than sexual intercourse or vaginal penetration — sometimes just from bicycle or horseback riding, gymnastics, or dancing.
-If you are considering using menstrual cups but are worried about hymen breakage, it may be helpful to consider your priorities, cultural values, and what you feel comfortable with.
+If you are considering using menstrual cups but are worried about hymen breakage, it may be helpful to consider what you feel comfortable with, your priorities, and your cultural values.
 If you use tampons, then you'll probably be able to use menstrual cups, too.
 Now that you are informed, feel free to give this method a try!Alice!